 In addition to the above diseases, rodents can carry rabies, the plague, Lassa fever, and more.
 These can be transferred to both humans and pets.
 That's why if you believe you have an infestation, it's important to seek rodent control as soon as possible.

 At Aptive Environmental, our pest professionals focus on targeting the source of the problem so these rodents don't re-enter your home.
-On top of that, we guarantee our pest control services.
-If the pests come back, so do we.
+On top of that, if the pests come back, so do we.
 Our certified pest experts ensure all of your pest needs and problems are taken care of.
 Find a provider today or call us at 844.573.7111.